linkerd/website/linkerd.io/content/2-edge/features/rate-limiting.md

 In its virtual scheduling description, the algorithm determines a theoretical arrival time, representing the 'ideal' arrival time of a cell (request) if cells (requests) were transmitted at equal intervals of time, corresponding to the cell rate.
-How close a flow of requests should abide to that arrival time is determined by the tolerance parameter.
+How closely the flow of requests should abide to that arrival time is determined by the tolerance parameter.

 In Linkerd we derive the cell rate from the `requestsPerSecond` entries in